"I've always said, the best thing about dwelling in the desert caves is the easy access to the lush rainforest."

 In the real world, the landscape is determined by a complex combination of climate and geography.
 Deserts, for instance, are usually created because a mountain or valley blocks rain clouds from being blown over it (known as a "rain shadow

 ").
 Tundra has to be at the right elevation and temperature to remain frozen.
 Rivers have to source their water from somewhere (usually from all that rain that fell on the mountains instead of the desert).
 Swamps are generally located in low-lying areas where the water collects rather than draining out.

 Not so in the world of fictional geography, where you can have a vast jungle next to a desert with nothing separating them and no reason why the two should have different geological features aside from an invisible line.
 You'll also have swamps on mountain tops and caves full of ice slightly below a sunny surface.

-Particularly notable in video games, which try to pack in a variety of environments in a relatively small space, especially because of the ease of doing it, especially in early games, a quick Palette Swap
+Particularly notable in video games, which often try to pack in a variety of environments in a relatively small space.
+In older games in particular, a simple Palette Swap

-will turn green grass into yellow sand, white snow, blue water, and red lava without a hitch.
+will turn green grass into yellow sand, white snow, blue water, or red lava without a hitch.
 Also tends to happen to maps of Magical Lands

 .
 Which somewhat makes sense - everything's possible with enough magic